 Kehilla’s Joyfully Jewish program is for kindergartners and their grown-ups.
 We meet once a month, on Sundays from 10:00-11:30am at Kehilla Community Synagogue.
 These classes will focus on Jewish holidays, traditions, and finding joy in Judaism through story-telling, song, art, and cooking projects.

-The class is taught by Malka Stover-Kemp, an active member at Kehilla and teacher at Kehilla School.
-She holds a certificate in early childhood education, is wildly excited by the ideas and curiosities of young people, and is passionate about empowering families to deepen their relationship with Jewish life.
+The class is co-taught by Malka Stover-Kempby and Rabbi Gray Myrseth.
+Malka Stover-Kemp holds a certificate in early childhood education, is wildly excited by the ideas and curiosities of young people, and is passionate about empowering families to deepen their relationship with Jewish life.
+Rabbi Gray Myrseth is Director of Kehilla School and has worked extensively with youth of all ages, from pre-school through high school, and brings an extraordinary capacity to connect with anyone and everyone, guiding Jewish learning that is both brightly alive and strongly rooted in Jewish traditions.

 Joyfully Jewish meets from 10-11:30am in the back classroom on the main floor of Kehilla (see below for 2017-2018 dates).
 Families will be able to enter directly into the Joyfully Jewish classroom from the entrance on Fairview Avenue, around the corner from Kehilla’s main entrance on Grand Ave.